 If you’re not employed in the traditional sense and are in need of finance, you may wonder whether a loan provider will consider you.
-This guide will take you through your options for borrowing while you’re unemployed; what you need to be aware of and how you can apply.
-You can also see the ins and outs of eligibility criteria for lenders that offer these loans.
+This guide takes you through your options for borrowing while you’re unemployed; what you need to be aware of and how you can apply.

 The short answer is yes, but you still need to be earning a form of income or have suitable income-earning assets to repay the loan, which may involve you receiving Work and Income payments, being self-employed or having a regular deposit into your account from shares.
-However, please be aware, only some lenders will consider you for a loan.
+However, the number of lenders that will consider you for a loan is limited

 Often, lenders require access to your banking history and financial documents to verify you can repay the loan.

 Essential things you need to consider before borrowing

 You need to be able to repay the loan.
 The leading thing lenders consider when you apply is whether you can manage the repayments.
 If you are only looking to borrow a small amount and your income and expenses show you can easily handle the repayments, then you may be eligible.
 If you are asking for a significant amount of money, that makes it hard for you to manage day-to-day, the lender will not approve the loan.

 You need to meet other requirements.
 You may find it difficult to receive approval if you have any other short-term loan contracts open that you currently repay.
 Also, many lenders won’t consider you for a loan if you’re presently bankrupt or have a Debt Repayment Plan (Summary Instalment Order).
 You need to check the other eligibility requirements set by the lender before you apply.
 Although they may be flexible when it comes to employment, they may have different criteria you need to meet.